xline-kv/Xline/crates/xlinectl/README.md

 ```

 #### Options

-- detail -- Show permissions of roles granted to the user
+- `--detail` -- Show permissions of roles granted to the user

 #### Output